chrisvaillancourt/website/README.md

 ## Development with docker

+### Building the container

+To build, run `docker build . -t website:latest`.

+To run and build the compose project: `docker compose up --build`.

+To run the image and expose port: `docker run -p 3000:3000 website`

+Build with: `docker run website:latest pnpm build`

 For local dev, build and run the project by running `docker compose up --build`.

 To run a production build, run: